 Sonic Unleashed puts its final rendering at the near or far plane of the viewing frustrum(actually box, they use orthogonal projection for that), and we end up putting it just beyond, and the rendering gets clipped away.
 (The primitive gets dropped)

-#4 Updated by NeoBrainX about 7 years ago
+#4 Updated by NeoBrainX over 7 years ago

 More specifically after playing around in the software renderer a bit, it looks like during clipping, projectedPosition.z + projectedPosition.w equals -0.0000001192092895507812500, which is smaller than 0 and thus fails the clipping test.

 My guess is that screen coordinates aren't stored as floats but as fixed point values.
 This guess is based on an analogy to the PSP, which stores screen coordinates as 12.4 fixed point.
 A homebrew application should probably be written to figure out if the GC/Wii do a similar thing.
 Alternatively, maybe some patent texts have information about it.